 }

 Close attention should be given to all warning messages issued by the compiler regarding multiple casts.
 Making a cast in C explicit will both remove the warning and acknowledge that the change in precision is on purpose.

+If mixed types are used in an expression, ensure that each conversion preserves the value before being used as an operand in another operation in the same expression..

 6.7 String Termination [CJM]